dangitrp/medical-rp-guide/docs/Modern/Radio.md

 # Radio Communications

 ## Radio Codes
 While plain English is generally acceptable, some players do enjoy uzing radio codes in their roleplay.
+These are commonly accepted radio codes across multiple servers.

 | **Radio Code** | **Meaning**                                    |
 |-------------|------------------------------------------------|